alexmacarthur/macarthur-me-gatsby/src/posts/use-web-workers-for-your-event-listeners.md

 Netflix    | 548
 StackOverflow | 338

 Pay little attention to the specific numbers.
-The point is that the numbers are big, making for plenty of opportunity to frustrate your users when the thread is blocked for even fraction of a second.
+The point is that the numbers are big, and if even a _single_ long-running process in your application goes awry, _all_ of these listeners will be unresponsive.
+That's a lot of opportunity to frustrate your users.

 ## Same Illustration, but Less Jank (thx, Web Workers!)